-Making cloud dough is a sensory activity and a wonderful way to help calm children who are anxious or overstimulated.
+Making cloud dough is a versatile sensory activity.
+Not only is it fun, it’s also a wonderful way to help calm children who are anxious or overstimulated.

 - 2 cups of flour